mehdibaha/covid-map/README.md

 * [Mapbox](https://www.mapbox.com/) for offering me generously 6-month of non-profit credits (huge!)
 * [SerpApi](https://serpapi.com) for offering me credits to use freely their awesome API (it is.)
-* All people who helped produde the data by one way or the other :)
+* All people who helped me get the data by one way or the other :)